A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

-This type of analysis appears to the scholars, whose gaze is directed more at the particulars, most superfluous, splayed, and at times even ridiculous.
+After making this point, Einstein went on to argue that it is really when we challenge ourselves to rework the basic concepts we have of Nature that fundamental advances are made, adding \cite{Einstein1916}, \begin{quote} This type of analysis appears to the scholars, whose gaze is directed more at the particulars, most superfluous, splayed, and at times even ridiculous.
 The situation changes, however, when one of the habitually used concepts should be replaced by a sharper one, because the development of the science in question demanded it.
-Then, those who are faced with the fact that their own concepts do not proceed cleanly raise energetic protest and complain of revolutionary threats to their most sacred possessions.
-In this cry, then, mix the voices of those philosophers who believe those concepts cannot be done without, because they had them in their little treasure chest of the `absolute', the `a priori', or classified in just such a way that they had proclaimed the principle of immutability. \end{quotation}
+Then, those who are faced with the fact that their own concepts do not proceed cleanly raise energetic protest and complain of revolutionary threats to their most sacred possessions. \end{quote}